isigala4/cit281-p2/README.md

 Diff split screen

-To complete thsi project we completed the following parts:
+To complete this project we completed the following parts:

 Part 1.
 Completed Lab 2